 Refine it based on how people respond to it.
 If they don’t respond at all, you know you need to work on it.
 You’ll know you have it right when people ask you to tell them more about what you do.

 When I first started my business, I didn’t know how to market my work because I didn’t know how to describe what I did.

 Neither did I know how to price my work because I didn’t know what value it offered.
-Once I had my job title in place, knew the people that needed what I had to offer, and was able to craft my pitch statement—suddenly marketing became easier.
+Once I had my business owner title in place, knew the people that needed what I had to offer, and was able to craft my pitch statement—suddenly marketing became easier.